 In 2011, Walther tried to change this by transforming the P99 into the PPQ (called the P99Q in Europe).
 The PPQ is essentially a P99 with improved ergonomics and with a Glock style trigger, but it is lot lighter and responsive in comparison to different weapons available.

 The PPQ is a lot like a Glock regarding its construction.
 It comes up short on outside safety features (aside from the bladed security before the trigger that should be depressed for the trigger to be pulled), is striker-fired and takes down to a great extent in a similar way.

 However, the PPQ has numerous different highlights too.
 The PPQ has a wonderful ambidextrous slide release switch for comfort and to ease the use for both right-hand and left-hand shooters.

 It is also equipped with a red loaded chamber pointer on the right side of the slide, and a Picatinny rail on the lower part of the frame, which makes it simple to add lights or lasers.
 The ergonomics are brilliant.
 Walther guns are notable in all cases for being very ergonomic and giving you a feeling of comfort while you are shooting.
-Three back straps are sold with the firearm: little, medium, and max size.
+Three backstraps come with the firearm: little, medium, and max size.
 Yet, the most distinct element of the PPQ and the element that has made it stand apart among its rivals is the trigger.
 The five-pound trigger pulls light and crisp, with a decent break and extremely short reset.
-Walther claims the title of the lightest trigger pull of any striker fired gun available.
+Walther claims the title of the lightest trigger pull of any striker-fired gun available.

 There’s no doubt that the trigger pull on the PPQ is lighter and more precise than the one on the Glock or the M&P. Other striker-fired weapons with trigger pulls that are similar in feeling to the PPQ incorporate the CZ-P10C, HK VP9, and the Canik TP9SA/SF (which is essentially a Walther clone).